Video denoising

+Overview
-It is done in two areas:

-They are chroma and luminance; chroma noise is where one sees color fluctuations, and luminance is where one sees light/dark fluctuations.
+Video denoising is done in two areas: they are chroma and luminance; chroma noise is where one sees color fluctuations, and luminance is where one sees light/dark fluctuations.
 Generally, the luminance noise looks more like film grain, while chroma noise looks more unnatural or digital-like.

 Video denoising methods are designed and tuned for specific types of noise.
 Typical video noise types are the following: